Coping With Epilepsy Neurofeedback Practitioner Directory

 Hi Wonderdogs,

 Welcome...
 I strongly recommend a wonderful little book called "The Challange of Epilepsy" by Sally Fletcher.
-You will find it extremely informative and valuable and you will learn about important complementary and alternative treatments (most neurologist fail to mention them) that may lesson or even eliminate the need for anti-epileptic drugs (Anti-Epileptic Drugs).
+You will find it extremely informative and valuable and you will learn about important complementary and alternative treatments (most neurologist fail to mention them) that may lesson or even eliminate the need for AEDs (Anti-Epileptic Drugs).
 Good Luck...

 Ron